 The degree program focuses on research and development in the field of chemical and molecular biology with topics such as new active pharmaceutical ingredients, food additives and agricultural products as well as biomedical analysis and diagnostics.
 Chemical biologists can also work in the food and cosmetics industries and in the development of medical devices.
 Another very important occupational field is the highly relevant area of biological-medical basic research.
 There are also good career opportunities in the fields of patents, administration, product management, sales, analytics, production, occupational health and safety, quality management, marketing, public relations, pharmaceutical consulting, and business consulting.

 Most students, however, do their doctorate before starting their professional lives.
 In this phase of writing the doctoral thesis (approx. 3-5 years), it is common to earn a living through temporary employment (usually half-time) or a scholarship.

 In addition to courses in cell biology and biochemistry, the Master’s degree program also offers courses in medicinal chemistry, biomolecular modeling, systems biology, structural biology, and bioorganic, bioinorganic, and biophysical chemistry.
 Another area in which students can deepen their knowledge is the special analytics of biomolecules.
 Furthermore, it is possible to take courses leading to professional qualifications, particularly in the field of economics, as part of the degree program.

-Another feature of the program that deserves to be highlighted is the cooperation with the Max Planck Institute for Molecular Physiology, the Faculty of Biochemical and Chemical Engineering, and the Leibniz Institute for Working Environment and Human Standards.
-This gives students a wide range of options when it comes to the choice of courses and the areas where they can gain deeper insights into research through the research internship and the Master's thesis.
+The cooperation with the Max Planck Institute of Molecular Physiology, the Department of Biochemical and Chemical Engineering and the Leibniz Research Centre for Working Environment and Human Factors is also particularly noteworthy.
+This gives students a wide range of options for choosing courses and the area in which they gain a deeper insight into research through the research internship and the Master’s thesis.

 Search & People Search